Use–mention distinction: Overview

 The use–mention distinction is particularly significant in analytic philosophy.
 Confusing use with mention can lead to misleading or incorrect statements, such as category errors.

 Self-referential statements also engage the use–mention distinction and are often central to logical paradoxes, such as Quine's paradox.
 In mathematics, this concept appears in Gödel's incompleteness theorem, where the diagonal lemma plays a crucial role.

 Commentary

 Stanisław Leśniewski extensively employed this distinction, noting the fallacies that can result from confusing it in Russell and Whitehead's Principia Mathematica.

 Donald Davidson argued that quotation cannot always be treated as mere mention, giving examples where quotations carry both use and mention functions.

 Douglas Hofstadter explains the distinction between use and mention as follows:

 When a word is used to refer to something, it is being used.
 When a word is quoted, the focus is on its surface aspects, such as typography or phonetics, and it is being mentioned.

 Issues arise when a mention itself is mentioned.
 Notating this with italics or repeated quotation marks can lead to ambiguity.

-Some analytic philosophers have said the distinction "may seem rather pedantic".

-In a 1977 response to analytic philosopher John Searle, Jacques Derrida mentioned the distinction as "rather laborious and problematical".
+In Limited Inc, a 1977 response to analytic philosopher John Searle, Jacques Derrida mentioned the distinction as "rather laborious and problematical".